-Elsewhere Darrell Broad, Ken Malligan and friends were hauled before the court after entering Con Bylos’s Tivoli picture theatre late and night, playing the piano, dancing on stage and ending up falling through the screen.
+Elsewhere Darrell Broad, Ken Malligan and friends were hauled before the court for entering Con Bylos’s Tivoli picture theatre late and night, playing the piano, dancing on stage and ending up falling through the screen.
 Kevin and Baden constructed a dam for the County Club and got the phone connected to their taxi rank outside the Post Office.
-Neville is fined for SP betting, at the Royal Hotel this time.
+Neville was fined for SP betting again, this time at the Royal.

 1954.
 There was alarm that the football club may fold when no-one was prepared to sit on the executive.
 Without any Broads in the team West Wyalong suffered an unusually heavy defeat of 48-12 in the Maher Cup at Cootamundra.
 Kevin excelled at Golf, Darrell went to Camden to play football, and a stack of footballers, including Baden, Ken Malligan and Bill Kirkwood where caught drinking at the White Tank on a Sunday.

 The Later Years.
 In 1955 West Wyalong bought Darrell Fazio and Algie Metcalfe from Cootamundra but still couldn’t wrest The Cup.
 The next year they added Lionel Wheatley who like Fazio and Metcalfe played for Newtown and then Cootamundra.
-On 26 May 1956 West Wyalong won the Maher Cup after five years of loss and then fought off an iimpressive eleven challenges.
-Baden Broad, now aged 36, and Les and Ron Crowe were regulars.
+On 26 May 1956 West Wyalong won the Maher Cup after five years of loss and then fought off an impressive eleven challenges.
+Baden Broad, now aged 36, along with Les and Ron Crowe were regulars.

 Lionel Wheatley, the coach for 1957, was a fitness fanatic (for the times).
 When he stood down Baden Broad for non-attendance at training, cousin Ron Crowe stood down in protest.
 However reconciliation followed and Wheatley lead West Wyalong to six Maher Cup wins.